tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * [lambda_function.py](Activities/03-Stu_Understanding_Lambdas/Solved/lambda_function.py)

-Open the Lambda function code in VSCode, conduct a facilitated discussion by asking students about their findings, insights, or additional questions after reviewing the provided code.
-Start with some questions as follows.
+Open the Lambda function code in VSCode, and then conduct a facilitated discussion by asking students about their findings, insights, or additional questions after reviewing the provided code.
+Consider starting with the following questions:

-* Does anyone have a different idea to organize the function's _building blocks_?
+* Does anyone have a different idea on how to organize the function's _building blocks_?

   **Sample Answer:** Maybe we can omit the `parse_float()`, `get_btcprice()` and `validate_data()` helper functions and embed all the functionality on the `convert_cad()` intent handler function.